anxieuse/OKX-Exchange-Connector/readme.md

 - C++ compiler
 - Standard C++ libraries

+### Or you can build the binary using CMake and conan.

 ## How to Run
 1. Clone the repository to your local machine.
 2. Compile the C++ files using your preferred C++ compiler (e.g., g++):